Locations

 The most common mistake is not planning for SAP licensing until the very end or after the deal closes.
 This can lead to SpinCo being cut off from systems unexpectedly or a frantic, expensive scramble to legalize usage.

 In one case, a company sold a division without any license transfer rights or TSA in place.
-Post–close, they had to pay SAP a significant fee to keep the systems running short-term, and the spin-off, being smaller, ended up buying a new SAP license at a much higher per-user cost than the parent had enjoyed.
+Post–close, they had to pay SAP a significant fee to keep the systems running in the short term, and the spin-off, being smaller, ended up buying a new SAP license at a much higher per-user cost than the parent had enjoyed.

-The parent was also stuck with unused licenses it couldn’t drop immediately, and its support costs increased due to lower volume, resulting in millions in value loss.
+The parent was also stuck with unused licenses that it couldn’t drop immediately, and its support costs increased due to the lower volume, resulting in millions of dollars in value loss.
 All that could have been mitigated with some foresight in the contract or coordination with SAP.

-Another pitfall is letting the TSA period lapse without fully separating – if, say, 12 months pass and SpinCo is still on the parent’s system without an extension in writing, both companies risk compliance violation.
+Another pitfall is letting the TSA period lapse without fully separating – if, say, 12 months pass and SpinCo is still on the parent’s system without a written extension, both companies risk a compliance violation.
 Always diary and enforce the cutoff or formally extend the agreement with SAP.

 SAP Contract Clause Checklist for M&A